 “Vocabulary is the best single indicator of intellectual ability and an accurate predictor of success at school” – W.B.
 Ellet.

 As a reading teacher, this quote certainly hits home.
 These are such powerful words concerning the importance of upper elementary vocabulary instruction, which is often neglected in today’s classroom.
 This post shares some of my favorite strategies for teaching vocabulary.

 There has been a great deal of research concerning the importance of vocabulary within reading instruction.
 Some students naturally acquire vocabulary words as an effortless process.
 These are often children that hear a wide variety of words spoken at home, and those words become part of the child’s vocabulary.
 However, this effortless connection does not happen for our at risk students.
 Researchers found that 3-year-old vocabulary levels were indicative of their reading success in upper elementary grades, and the gap grew wider as children progressed through school.

 My first few years teaching, my vocabulary instruction was limited to science and social studies terms, and I thought that was more than enough vocabulary instruction.
-However, the book Bringing Words to Life by Isabel L. Beck completely transformed my views on teaching vocabulary.
+However, the book Bringing Words to Life by Isabel L. Beck completely transformed my views on strategies for teaching vocabulary.
 While science and social studies terms are important, they are not broadly used words.
 We must also teach words with a broad application.
 Beck breaks words down into three different tiers, and our upper elementary vocabulary instruction should focus on Tier 2 words.

 Tier 1: Common Words